Skip to content

 Each stock is assigned one of three compliance statuses based on the screening results:

 The stock passes both the sector screen and all financial ratio thresholds.
-Based on available data and our automated methodology, the stock appears suitable for Shariah-compliant investment.
+Based on available data and our automated methodology, the stock screens within the required thresholds.
 This is not a religious certification — users should verify with their scholar.

-The stock passes automated checks but carries flags that require human judgment: borderline ratios (within 5% of a threshold), mixed business activities, data gaps in financial statements, or recent corporate actions that may affect compliance.
-A qualified scholar's review is recommended.
+The stock passes core screening rules but carries flags that need attention: borderline ratios (within 5% of a threshold), mixed business activities, data gaps in financial statements, or recent corporate actions that may affect compliance.
+Users should review the specific flags before relying on the classification.

 The stock fails one or more screening criteria — either it operates in a prohibited sector or one or more financial ratios exceed the permissible threshold.
-This stock is not suitable for Shariah-compliant investment based on our methodology.
+Under this methodology, the stock does not meet the required compliance thresholds.

 Limitations of Automated Screening